shaai/Arduino_LED_matrix_sketch/README.md

 Arduino Text Writing Sketch
 ============================
 An arduino sketch that sends a looping message to a MAX7219 LED Matrix display module.
-Because of the high speed at which the message prints to the matrix, it can be used as a tool for long exposure photography.
+Because of the high speed at which the message prints to the matrix, it can be used as a tool for writing messages in long exposure photography.

 ##Setting Up the Arduino and MAX7219 Matrix